aniray2908/satellite-esg-risk-engine/experiments/README.md

 - RMSE comparison across models
 - Feature importance analysis from Random Forest

-The goal of this stage is not to replace the composite scoring system, but to demonstrate that the engineered exposure features behave consistently within a supervised learning framework.

 This validates that the environmental signal extracted from satellite data can function as a **machine learning–compatible feature layer**.